koo5/demonitor/REaDME.md

 After program start, the database is "loaded".
 Loading multiple thousand entries takes minutes.

+### IPFS
+there are two implementations of IPFS: js-ipfs, and go-ipfs.
+It's possible to run js-ipfs in-process.
+It is not quite mature, though. go-ipfs is set up to run as a standalone docker container.

+### swarm key
+this has the effect that our nodes never talk to any stranger nodes.

 #### log
 An immutable "event log'.
 You append JSON objects.